gowtham758550/DS-and-Algorithm/README.md

 <img src="https://img.shields.io/badge/Made with-Python-green.svg">
 </p>

-Practicing for better understanding the concepts Implementation of Data structures and Algorithms in C and Python
+Practicing for better understanding the concepts.
+Implementation of Data structures and Algorithms in C and Python

 ## Fibonacci series